cjaiello/MA-COVID-Vaccine-Signup-Ringer/README.md

 * In the upper right corner, click the switch to turn on Developer Tools
 * In the upper left corner, click the "Load unpacked" button
 * Click on the folder (not the zip folder, but the unzipped folder) for this extension
-* Make sure the blue dot in the "on/off" switch is to the right, meaning the extension is on
 ![Gif of How to Install](/images/how-to-install.gif)
 ^ Click this image to see a larger version of it